 Most companies contact leads within 42 hours of them becoming a lead. – Harvard Business Review

 Many firms are just way too slow at following up.

-If all your competition follows the average and call leads back in 42 hours, then that alone shows you why it’s important to get back to leads quickly.
+That alone shows you why it’s important to get back to leads quickly.

 How Quickly Should You Contact Leads?